t0nylombardi/blog/src/content/blog/old-school-twitter-bot.md

 ---

 ### UPDATE: (2023)
-Twitter now X no longer allows you to use their api freely and they're much more strict about which apps are allowed to use their api.
+X formally know as Twitter no longer allows you to use their api freely and they're much more strict about which apps are allowed to use their api.

  ---